ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

     ```c
     char c;
-    c = ‘c’;
+    c = 'c';
-    printf(“%c”, (c == ‘c’ ?
-‘A’ : ‘a’));
+    printf("%c", (c == 'c' ?
+'A' : 'a'));
     ```

 + Conditional operators can also be nested.
 For example, look at the following code snippet which is designed to find the maximum of three numbers.

     ```c
     int max, a, b, c;
-    scanf(“%d %d %d”, &a, &b, &c);
+    scanf("%d %d %d", &a, &b, &c);
     max = (a > b ? (a > c ? a : c) : (b > c ? b : c);
     ```

-+ It so happens that you don’t wanna get into the hierarchy problem of different operators.
++ It so happens that you don't wanna get into the hierarchy problem of different operators.
 To avoid getting into troubles, it is better to use parenthesis with each expression of the conditional operator.
 For example, look at the following piece of code.

     ```c
     int x, a=3, b=2;
     a > b ? x=a : x=b;
     ```

     Well, this can cause troubles for you.
-You’ll get an error if you run this code.
-The error says ‘Lvalue required’.
+You'll get an error if you run this code.
+The error says 'Lvalue required'.
 This means an expression is being assigned the value of a variable.
-Didn’t understand?
+Didn't understand?
 Let me try once more.
 The above statement would be interpreted by the compiler as **(a>b?x=a:x)=b**.
 See that on the left-hand side we have an expression whereas on the right-hand side we have a variable.
 This happens because the conditional operator has higher precedence than the assignment operator and hence the compiler tries to evaluate the conditional statement first and in doing so, creates are error out of an innocent-looking instruction.
 Hence, we might wanna correct it as

     ```c
     (a>b) ? (x=a) : (x=b);